TOAST-DOCS/RDS-FOR-MARIADB/zh/db-instance-gov.md

 > [Note]
 To use more than 2TB of data storage, contact NHN Cloud Customer Center.

-Because the following tasks use the I/O capacity of data storage, the performance of DB instance may be degraded during the process.
+Because the following tasks increase the I/O usage of data storage, the performance of DB instance may be degraded during the process.

 * Back up single DB instance
 * Configuring High Availability for single DB Instance